top of page

 In the afternoon, we play bingo and other group games.
 All our activities are accessible and dementia friendly.
 If you need help with transport please get in touch.

-With thanks to GAMS and the Scottish Government Communities Mental Health and Wellbeing Fund for their support.
+With thanks to The Hugh Fraser Foundation, GAMS and the Highland Communities Mental Health and Wellbeing Fund for their support, as well as the individual donors who help to keep these sessions going.

 Screenshot 2023-03-31 at 14.22.56.png